 I’d been warned about Swedish beer.
 “Swedish beer comes in three strengths”, my mate Graeme told me.
-“There’s light beer which the Swedes don’t even think of as a beer, more of a soft-drink.
+“There’s light beer which the Swedes don’t even think of as a beer, more of a soft drink.
 There’s a middle range, which is a bit like Australian beer.
 And there’s a strong beer.
 I’d avoid the strong beer and stick to the light one”, he advised.

 Graeme, of course, is a regular light beer drinker anyway.
-But at about 2% alcohol, the light beer has been quite good, as it’s kept me on the straight and narrow, and it’s half the price of full strength beer.
-And by and large I’ve only been having one or two beers at a time.
+But at about 2% alcohol, the light beer has been quite good, as it’s kept me on the straight and narrow, and it’s half the price of full-strength beer.
+And by and large, I’ve only been having one or two beers at a time.
 Last night, however, was a different story.

 After watching the Pride Parade, Nigel and I went back to our accommodation for a quick lie down.
 We had walked around town a great deal, had enjoyed a mid-afternoon bevvy in Gamla Stan, and were both feeling a bit wearing.
 In fact, weary enough to have a brief power nap.

 Due to the short nap, I was actually late getting back to the agreed meeting place of Torget.
-But after a quick sleep I felt pretty good, and was ready for a big night on the town.
+But after a quick sleep, I felt pretty good and was ready for a big night on the town.

-Soon after arriving at Torget I went inside to get us a couple of beers.
-It was then I noticed an older woman (maybe mid 60s) standing next to me in line at the bar.
+Soon after arriving at Torget, I went inside to get us a couple of beers.
+It was then I noticed an older woman (maybe mid-60s) standing next to me in line at the bar.
 Being the kind gentleman I am, I said to her that she should go first.

 Well, anyway, to cut a long story short, we got chatting about our lives.
 She told me how her husband had died suddenly six years ago, and that she walked daily in a nearby garden as part of the recovery process.
-And those daily walks was how she met the gardener there, which is how she ended up at a gay bar on the night of Europride.
+And those daily walks were how she met the gardener there, which is how she ended up at a gay bar on the night of Europride.